-An article published on the website of Replay Guitar Exchange, a Tampa-based guitar shop, makes an important case for why every musical instruments brand should have a MAP policy.
+An article on musical retail published on the website of Replay Guitar Exchange, a Tampa-based guitar shop, makes an important case for why every musical instruments brand should have a MAP policy.
 Here’s the key sentence from the article:

 “Imagine if the only place you could buy a guitar was Amazon.com.”

 The internet has created so much competition in almost every industry that manufacturers of all types of products should be implementing MAP policies to protect both their retailers’ margins and their own brand image.

 But the stakes are even higher for musical instruments brands.
 Most consumers still want to visit a store to physically test and evaluate that new guitar, piano, or drum set before buying it.
 As a music brand, your company should consider rolling out a MAP policy to protect your network of local retail shops, so they can continue carrying your products and introducing new consumers to them.

 As the article from Replay Guitar Exchange also points out, without a policy to enforce consistent minimum advertised prices for its products, “prices would fall to the point where only the most efficient online sellers could continue to carry them.”
 Your local guitar shop wouldn’t be able to stock your inventory.
 Even the larger, regional chains might not find your brand profitable enough to carry—not if Amazon consistently undersold them and turned their stores into mere showrooms for your products.